Easy Peach Bread (with Fresh or Canned Peaches)

 In fact, canned peaches provide a simple shortcut in this super simple scratch-made fresh peach bread recipe (that’s why it’s on my list of the best recipes made with canned peaches).

-The result is a moist bread that tastes just like a peach cobbler bread.
+The result is a moist, sweet bread that tastes like a peach cobbler bread.

 You could even serve a slice warm, topped with a scoop of vanilla ice cream if you want to take a walk on the wild side–it’s the best way to enjoy it for dessert.

-You could also serve this as a peach breakfast bread, and I can’t think of a better way to start the day!
+Or serve it as a peach breakfast bread–I can’t think of a better way to start the day!

 More Quick Breads You Are Sure to Love: